zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <clean-service-interval>600</clean-service-interval>
 ```

-### Default signature algorithms
+### Default Signature Algorithms

 These entries define the default signature algorithm, and list the key
-ids for the other signature algorithms that are available.
+IDs for the other signature algorithms that are available.
 These values
 are part of the list:

 * RS256: [RSASSA-PKCS-v1_5][rsassa] using [SHA-256][sha2] hash algorithm.